 I was able to keep the recipe almost the same, only changing up a few ingredients.

-- Also, I used a hazelnut oil I had on hand and it was delicious, pairing well with the nuttiness of the buckwheat flour.
+- I used a hazelnut oil I had on hand and it was delicious, pairing well with the nuttiness of the buckwheat flour.
 Any neutral oil or coconut oil will do.

 If you’re a lover of banana bread and buckwheat, you’re going to enjoy this bread immensely!